 1. Exterior materials must be durable and weather-resistant and must be applied and maintained in accordance with the manufacturer's specifications or installation instructions.

-2. Because the overall palette of materials should not be overly complex, each elevation must be limited to no more than three materials.
-The material for trim, fascia, mechanical penetrations, and other similar features may be excluded from this material limitation.
+2.

 3. Exterior material classifications on each elevation must meet the percentages in Table X: Exterior Building Material Percentages.
 Interior elevations that do not face a public street or sidewalk are exempt from the requirements of Table X. Material percentage calculations are based on the elevation area for each individual elevation excluding window glazing or door areas.